-- 4.1.1 The Director Governance and Organisational Development and Monitoring Officer is designated the Council's Senior Responsible Officer (SRO) with responsibilities for:- - (a) ensuring the integrity of the Council's RIPA processes; - (b) ensuring compliance with RIPA legislation and the Home Office Codes of Practice; - (c) engaging with the IPCO when its inspector conducts an inspection; - (d) overseeing the implementation of any post-inspection plans; - (e) ensuring that all Authorising Officers are of an appropriate standard in light of any recommendations made by the IPCO inspection reports; - (f) ensuring that concerns are addressed, where IPCO inspection highlights concerns about the standards of Authorising Officers or application of RIPA.
+- 4.1.1 The Codes of Practice place certain responsibilities on the Senior Responsible Officer (RIPA Monitoring Officer).:- The Assistant Director Legal and Democratic Services and Monitoring Officer is designated the Council's Senior Responsible Officer (SRO).
+Code 3.22 states that "within every relevant public authority the SRO must be responsible for:- - (a) ensuring the integrity of the Council's RIPA processes. - (b) ensuring compliance with RIPA legislation and the Home Office Codes of Practice. - (c) engaging with the IPCO when its inspector conducts an inspection. - (d) overseeing the implementation of any post-inspection plans. - (e) ensuring that all Authorising Officers are of an appropriate standard in light of any recommendations made by the IPCO inspection reports. - (f) ensuring that concerns are addressed, where IPCO inspection highlights concerns about the standards of Authorising Officers or application of RIPA. - 4.1.2 To ensure these requirements are met the SRO maintains oversight and quality control in relation to RIPA functions and processes.
+The SRO maintains the Central Record of Authorisations and is also responsible for RIPA training and the heightening of awareness of RIPA issues throughout the Council and an oversight of all applications to ensure ongoing quality control.